TW: mention of su*c*de, trauma, houselessness, DV/SA, colonization, racism, oppression

 Impact on Writing and Storytelling

-These experiences have enriched my writing, allowing me to approach taboo topics with empathy and nuance, offering voices to those often erased from mainstream narratives.
+These experiences have enriched my writing, allowing me to approach taboo topics with empathy and nuance, reflecting voices of those often erased from mainstream narratives.

 Educational and Professional Background

 In my youth, I attended a public elementary school, with a year in a homeschool co-op.
 My teen years were mixed in a private LDS school, homeschooled, co-ops, and in public schools.
 I was a cosmetologist for 10 years, and have been a sex worker for 15 years.
-I did not complete formal education at a university, but I did study business for several years at WGU before dropping out due to financial circumstancesl.
+I did not complete formal education at a university, but I did study business for several years at WGU before dropping out due to financial circumstances.
+As of 2025, I am a TEDA trained Pro-Domme.

 Interests and Passions